 At the Spring Budget 2021, the Chancellor announced a continuation of 100% business rates relief for eligible retail, hospitality and leisure properties in England to 30 June 2021.
 This will be followed by 66% business rates relief for the period from 1 July 2021 to 31 March 2022, capped at £2 million per business for properties that were required to be closed on 5 January 2021, or £105,000 per business for other eligible properties.
 Nurseries will also qualify for relief in the same way as other eligible properties.

 The Retail and Hospitality Grant Scheme

-The Retail, Hospitality and Leisure Grant Fund is now closed.
+The Retail, Hospitality and Leisure Grant Fund closed on 5 October 2020.